-Much like a tie or leather shoe, there are specific belts for specific occasions, and once you’ve nailed the dress code, there’s the challenge of finding the perfect belt colour, texture and buckle after sifting through the hundreds of luxury brands available to us.
+Much like a tie or leather shoe, there are specific belts for men for specific occasions, and once you’ve nailed the dress code, there’s the challenge of finding the perfect belt colour, texture and buckle after sifting through the hundreds of luxury brands available to us.

 However, buying the perfect belt and wearing it correctly can be easily learned as it’s largely intuitive.
 As for the other design and styling aspects?
 It’s more a matter of personal preference, which is why we love a good belt as part of our everyday wardrobe.